Over

-everyone back on the same level.
 Though there are undoubtedly still a

-privileged few who are able to get a job through their connections, what sites
+many individuals who are able to get a job through their connections, what sites

 market more accessible to people who may have had a harder time searching for jobs before.